Tanattha/Connected/README.md

 # Connected

 Welcome to Connected!
-All-in-one community web application!
-This app is fully functional MVC and CRUD operations, using Ruby on Rails and display by HTML, CSS, JS and bootstraped.
+It's an all-in-one community web application with posts, comments, direct messages, avatars and chat room feature.
+Relationships and validations included.
+CONNECTED provides a user authentication, including signup, login, logout, password and login with a third party, Google.

 ## Overview